flusflas/apier/docs/templates/python_tree.md

     print(f"Response Body: {raw_response.text}")
 ```

+## Multipart Requests

+The `python-tree` template supports multipart requests for endpoints that require file uploads or other multipart data.
+By default, `requests` library will handle multipart encoding by loading the full request body into memory.
+This can be a problem for large files or datasets.

+The [`requests-toolbelt`](https://github.com/requests/toolbelt) library enables streaming multipart requests.
+Simply add `requests-toolbelt` to your api library dependencies, and the generated client will automatically use it to handle multipart requests.

 ## ⚠️ Limitations

 - 🧬 The `python-tree` template is best suited for APIs that have a clear hierarchical structure.
 It may not be the best choice for APIs with flat or complex endpoint structures, where a different template design might be more appropriate.